RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab03/README.md

      https://onlinecurl.com/
    ```

 1. Below are the values for your requests.
+Remember to click on **+ Add Option** to add additional parameters to the request.
 Note: `id:101` in the payload as we are creating `101th` record in the database.

    | Parameters | Values |
    | --- | --- |